 To tone your body, gain muscle, and lose fat, you must really be willing to change your habits and lifestyle.
-I will be the first to tell you that it is not easy to lose fat.
+As a Holistic Personal Trainer Los Angeles and Certified Nutritionist, I will be the first to tell you that it is not easy to lose fat.
 It takes a lot of hard work, dedication, and consistency.

 From my experience with clients, I have found that initially people are always, “gun ho” or ready and willing to train hard in the beginning; but what many lack is follow-through and consistency.
 In order to have success, you must be dedicated and consistent.
 Without these two principles as your motto, you are bound to fail in the long run.

 I completely understand that you probably have more important priorities in your life such as family, work, religion, etc. It then becomes an issue of time management which is to fit all of these important priorities into your week.
 Taking this into consideration, I have put together a few tips that should help you along your way.
 The rest is up to you…

 The following tips I use with my clients which should help you transform your body.

 They are broken up into the following categories: Diet, Strength Training (weight lifting), and Cardio.